Learn how to grow zucchini in your garden and enjoy this delicious vegetable which is actually a part of the summer squash family.

 Plant after your frost risk is gone for spring.
 For fall, plant early enough that the plant can mature before cold weather arrives, but late enough to avoid peak summer heat.

-If you’re unsure on dates, watch the weather pattern.
+If you’re unsure on dates to grow zucchini, watch the weather pattern.
 Zucchini grows best when days are warm but not scorching, and nights are comfortable rather than tropical-hot.

 To plant seeds, make a small hole about 1 inch deep.
 Drop in 2–3 seeds per spot, then cover lightly and water gently.